 - One episode features something so horrible, even the Warner siblings can't deal with it: Baloney the Dinosaur.
 Even dropping multiple anvils on him only gains them a temporary respite.

 - At the end of the Looney Tunes short "The Whole Idea", an inventor finally tires of his stereotypically shrewish wife's nagging and drops her down one of the "portable holes" he'd invented.
 It apparently leads all the way to Fire and Brimstone Hell, as there's a burst of flame and then a mopey-looking demon appears, hauling her out by the collar of her blouse and asking the inventor, "Isn't it bad enough down here without her?"

 - The Boondocks had this happen twice in the episode "Let's Nab Oprah".
-In an attempt to kidnap Oprah from a book signing, the bumbling duo Gin Rummy and Ed Wuncler III accidentally kidnap Maya Angelou.
+In an attempt to kidnap Oprah Winfrey from a book signing, the bumbling duo Ed Wuncler III and Gin Rummy accidentally kidnap Maya Angelou instead.
 They have to dump her out of the van after she starts repeatedly kicking Gin Rummy.
 The two try again by breaking into Oprah's studio, but they end up going into Bill Cosby's dressing room instead.
 They decide to cut their losses and just kidnap him, but he's so annoying they have to let him go fifteen minutes later.

 - Subverted in an episode of Extreme Dinosaurs.
 A scientist allows himself to become the hostage of the evil Raptors, but not before hinting his plan to the heroes by making reference to "The Ransom of Red Chief".
 Unfortunately, his plan backfires and he instead learns a valuable lesson.